 Join us in supporting the Peninsula Trails Coalition (PTC) by making purchases or donating directly during our “Community First Saturday” event on Saturday July 7th, 2018.
 PTC representatives will be present at both stores, informing customers of Hartnagels and Angeles Millworks about their outstanding all volunteer organization.
-5% of all retail sales collected that Saturday and 100% of donations taken in the store now through then will be split between these two incredible organizations!
+5% of all retail sales collected that Saturday and 100% of donations taken in the store, now through then, will be split with this incredible organization AND the Mt Olympus Chapter of the Back Country Horseman of Washington!

 Funds raised at the stores will be used to continue the progress of right of way procurement, landowner agreements, construction of trail segments and trail facilities, as well as maintaining the Olympic Discovery Trail and supporting its hundreds of volunteers.
 There are multiple areas of the trail that are completed, or are in various stages of development, but construction and the complexity of creating a complete trail is costly and there’s a constant need for community support.